 - Once the milk mixture is hot and slightly thickened, pour half of it over the white chocolate and butterscotch chips and mix immediately to melt the chips.
 Keep the rest of the milk mixture on low heat while doing it to make sure that it's still hot.

-- Pour the rest of the milk over the semi-sweet chocolate chips and mix right away to melt the chocolate.
+- Pour the rest of the milk mixture over the semi-sweet chocolate chips and mix right away to melt the chocolate.

 - NOTE: if the chips do not melt, then microwave in 15-20 second bursts, mixing between each burst.
 Alternatively, melt over a water-bath.